 However, in accordance with its commitment to the SDG #5, Axactor aims to decrease the number of part-time workers.
 An important means to this end is the continued focus on the development of female employees, the encouragement of them taking opportunities when given and facilitating a good work environment for talented women.
-The form of employment is expected to be a topic in all performance appraisals, and leaders are encouraged to work with parttime employees to find other accommodations that can contribute to minimizing the need for part-time employees through various initiatives, one of which is entering into agreements with day-care centres and toy nurseries that give Axactor employees discounts and therefore an increased possibility of working full-time.
+The form of employment is expected to be a topic in all performance appraisals, and leaders are encouraged to work with part-time employees to find other accommodations that can contribute to minimizing the need for part-time work.
+Axactor Spain has shown dedication to the reduction of part-time employees through various initiatives, one of which is entering into agreements with day-care centres and toy nurseries that give Axactor employees discounts and therefore an increased possibility of working full-time.